Workflow: Visium HD cell-level

 center_title & thin_discrete_legend

-We observe that Banksy delineates tissue borders very well, while RCTD provides direct biological insight into the underlying clusters.
-Their concordance can be visualized using a heatmap:
+We observe that Banksy delineates tissue boundaries effectively, while RCTD provides direct biological insight into the underlying clusters.
+The concordance between the two methods can be visualized using a heatmap:

 fq <- prop.table(table(vhdsub$Banksy, vhdsub$cellType), 1)